shoudto/beer_selections/README.md

 # BeerSelections

-This Ruby gem provides a CLI to view details about craft beers as per the beer advocate website.
+This Ruby Gem provides a CLI to view the Top 250 Craft Beers on Beer Advocate website!

 ## Installation